benhoyt/benhoyt.github.com/writings/language-speed.md

 One statically-typed language I've used takes 20 minutes to compile a medium-sized project, and 15-30 seconds even for an incremental compile.
 (Yep, it's Scala.
 Scala's author has a [good StackOverflow answer](http://stackoverflow.com/questions/3490383/java-compile-speed-vs-scala-compile-speed/3612212#3612212) on why the compiler is so slow.)

-The fact that "scalac manages about 500 to 1000 lines per second" on modern gigahertz-clocked CPUs boggles my mind.
+The fact that "`scalac` manages about 500 to 1000 lines per second" on modern gigahertz-clocked CPUs boggles my mind.
 Back in the 1990's, when CPU speeds were measured in the tens of *mega*hertz, Borland's Turbo Pascal was already compiling at [thousands](http://prog21.dadgum.com/47.html) of lines per second.

 I think the Go language has the right idea.
 The language is relatively simple partly *because* they wanted to keep compile times down -- this was a design goal of the language from day one.
 It's statically typed (but doesn't have a complex type system), compiles to machine code and does pretty decent optimizations, but the compiler is still pretty fast.